TechAndCheck/zenodotus/README.md

 Well, if you don't have this already I'm not sure what to tell you.

 #### Postgresql 13
 You can download it from [here](https://www.postgresql.org/download/) for your system.
-Personally, if you can, just use the desktop version so you don't accidentally have a database running 24/7 in the background.
+Personally, if you can, just use the desktop [version](https://postgresapp.com/) so you don't accidentally have a database running 24/7 in the background.
 Keep the default credentials unless you know what you're doing, this is just development so we don't care about security and the like.
+Should you happen to change the credentials, you'll need to update the default rails db settings in `./config/database.yml` (and avoid committing the changes).

+If `pg_config` isn't already in your `PATH`, locate it (try looking in `/Library/PostgreSQL/{version_#}/bin`) and add it so the `pg` gem can install properly.

+### Yarn
+An open-source Javascript package manager used to install/manage Webpack and some other package dependencies

 ## Setup Steps
 *Note: this is a first pass, there may be odd errors since I wasn't on a pristine box when I wrote it.
 Please message @cguess with any error messages, it's probably missing dependencies.*

 1. Install all the prereqs including the latest Ruby version
-1. Pull this repo down `git pull https://github.com/TechAndCheck/zenodotus`
+1. Clone this repo `git clone https://github.com/TechAndCheck/zenodotus`
+1. Clone the [birdsong](https://github.com/cguess/birdsong) repo elsewhere.
 1. Navigate into the project folder `cd zenodotus` (or whatever)
+1. In the `Gemfile`, modify the paths for `birdsong` and `zorki` to reflect their locations on your machine
 1. Install all the gems `bundle install`.
 This may take a few minutes
 1. Make sure Postgres is running
 1. Set up the database: `rails db:create && rails db:setup`